 Children of Alcoholics Often Marry Alcoholics

-It’s a sad fact that people tend to repeat family patterns when they don’t understand how people interact, and keep secrets and manipulate each other when they’re stuck in the addiction patterns.
+It’s a sad fact that people tend to repeat family patterns when they don’t understand how people interact.
+They keep secrets and manipulate each other when they’re stuck in the addiction patterns.
 You think it is the only way to live, and you are attracted to people who can harm you.
 If you’re a child of an alcoholic, you’ve never known anything else.
 That means I could wake up in 20 years and find myself married to a raging alcoholic.
-Doesn't that sound like every girl’s dream?
+Doesn’t that sound like every girl’s dream?

 What Is An Al-Anon Conference